-USP Pro makes it easy to display textareas that use WP’s Visual/TinyMCE/Rich Text Editor (RTE).
+USP Pro makes it easy to display textareas that use the WordPress RTE/TinyMCE/Visual Editor.
 Just add the

 [usp_content] shortcode to any USP Form and give it an attribute of